michalhudecek/chatgpt-right-click/README.md

 3. **Usage**
    - Right-click on any code selection in the editor.
    - Choose a ChatGPT action from the context menu.
+   - After picking a prompt, you can enter or change the model for this prompt (defaults to your settings value).
    - View the AI response in the editor or a dedicated panel.

 ## Requirements